docker-library/docs/eggdrop/content.md

 to your docker run command line.

-## Troubleshooting / Support
+# Troubleshooting / Support

-For additional help, you can join the #eggdrop channel on Freenode
+For additional help, you can join the #eggdrop channel on Libera

 The git repository for the Dockerfile is maintained at https://github.com/eggheads/eggdrop-docker